buditanrim/buditanrim.github.io/_posts/2020-07-15-never-sell-the-design.md

  - "seo/buditanrim-seo-01.jpg"
 ---

 I recently talked with a group of designers and researchers.
-In that conversation, they expressed the frustration of why their team is not really listening to their research finding and suggestion.
+They expressed the frustration of why their team is not really listening to their research finding and suggestion.

-Based on my experience working in APAC, not all companies value user experience as their priority when making decisions.
+Not all companies value user experience as their priority when making decisions.
 Naturally, the culture reinforces people to make decisions and prioritize what beneficial for the business.
-Unfortunately, despite the importance of user experience for the sustainability of the business — it is really hard to see the result in the short term.
+Then the frustration emerges when the team not solving any real customer problem.

-With this in mind, we can't sell the design.
-Meaning, we can't say to people how important it is for the user.
-What I find effective is to translate those to business language.
+With this in mind, we can’t sell the design.
+Meaning, we can’t say to people how important it is for the user.
+What I find effective is to translate those into business language.

-For example, instead of saying: If we don't fix this, our users can't track their payment really well.
-Try to insert the business perspective: If we don't help our users to track their payment, this can create confusion and cost us $200,000 per year of customer support contacts.
-The latter is not a guarantee but more likely to catch their attention.
+For example, instead of saying: If we don’t fix this, our users can’t track their payment really well.
+Compare it to this: If we don’t help our users to track their payment, this can create confusion and cost us $200,000 per year of customer support contacts.
+The latter is likely to catch people's attention.

+In the business activity, it's either increasing revenue, maintain revenue, reduce cost, or avoid the cost.

 What business impact resulted in your project?